clemsonacm/hackpack/presents/tools/tools.markdown

 +	`-z` use gzip compressed _faster_
 +	`-v` list files as stored/extracted
 +	`-f` output file
++	`zip`

 time
 ====
 time how long it takes a program to execute

 +	`time tar -czf foobar`
+--TODO what do we do for a replacement?  we could list a better profiler.

 valgrind
 ========
-A debugger that detects memory leaks and other profiling
+A debugger that detects memory leaks and other profiling --TODO only real replacement I know is GDB/profiling tools.
++	`gdb`

 	valgrind --leak-check=yes program-name
 	valgrind --tool=callgrind program-name
 	valgrind --tool=cachegrind program-name

 watch
 ======